 (5) HAZARDOUS PIPING.
 The installation of hazardous piping as defined in s.
-ILHR 51.01 (102) is prohibited in the plenum space.
+ILHR 51.01 (102) is prohibited in the plenum space, except as permitted under NFPA 54.

 (6) OPENINGS.
 Openings into the plenum that would affect the fireresistive rating of the structual component or system are prohibited.